ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 In order to support ZKPs, individual payloads cannot be serialized before they are passed into an algorithm implementation.
 This enables the algorithms to accept and internally encode elliptic curve points, blinded values, plain numbers, membership keys, etc.  Implementations are therefore required to provide optional arguments for each payload such that the application can utilize these capabilities as needed.

-When selective disclosure preferences are applied, any one or more payloads may be hidden.
-The position of other payloads does not change due to any preceeding ones being hidden - the resulting array will simply be sparse without the hidden payloads.
+Any one or more payloads may be non-disclosed in a JWP.
+When a payload is not disclosed the position of other payloads does not change - the resulting array will simply be sparse and only contain the disclosed payloads.
+The disclosed payloads will always be in same array positions in order to preserve any index-based references by the application across the whole JWP lifecycle.
+How the sparse array is represented is specific to the serialization used.

 ## Proof